cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/env-vars-advanced.md

 Once your variables are set, *Save changes* and continue to deployment.

-## Assigning environment variables after application build
+### After application build

+You can also assign environment variables on an application that has already been built and/or deployed.

 1. Open the Application Overview from your [Dashboard](https://app.cloud66.com/dashboard)
 2. Click on *Environment Variables*  in the **Application** panel on the right of the screen